gubbalabhargavi/Adobe_Hackathon/README.md

 This project is submitted as part of the **Adobe India Hackathon 2025**.

-> ❗ Do not distribute before the official deadline.
+> ❗ Do not distribute publicly until the competition ends.

-MIT License applies **after** the competition ends.
+After the hackathon, this repository will be available under the [MIT License](https://opensource.org/licenses/MIT).

 ---

 ## 🙋‍♀️ Contact

-Feel free to reach out for questions or discussions:
+Feel free to connect or reach out for queries:

 📧 Email: [b22cs022@iitj.ac.in](mailto:b22cs022@iitj.ac.in)
 🔗 GitHub: [gubbalabhargavi](https://github.com/gubbalabhargavi)